IBS, otherwise known as irritable bowel syndrome, affects at least 13.2 million people in the UK.

 Functional medicine is concerned with identifying the underlying causes of symptoms, which may differ from person to person.

-That’s why we are going to look at some factors which can cause IBS.
+So let's take a look at some factors which can cause IBS.

-Once we identify the reasons behind symptoms, we stand a chance of putting them right, and in this case restore healthy digestive function.
+Once we identify the reasons behind symptoms, we stand a chance of putting them right and in this case, restore healthy digestive function.